chris-short/chrisshort.net/content/speaker-rider/index.md

 "Give credit where credit is due"

 All my [CFPs are public](https://chrisshort.net/abstracts/).
 Almost all of my works are licensed [CC-BY-SA 4.0](https://chrisshort.net/copyright/) meaning, you must publish them openly and attribute credit to me as the intellectual property owner.
-If you want me to speak at an internal or invite only event, you are more than welcome to keep that talk private to that group, but please attribute everything to me, Chris Short, via a link to chrisshort.net or chrisshort.me.
+If you want me to speak at an internal or invite only event, you are more than welcome to keep that talk private to that group, but please attribute everything to me, Chris Short, via a link to chrisshort.net.

 ## Public Health and Safety